ih0r-d/polyglot-adapter/core/README.md

     - `allowNativeAccess`
     - `allowExperimentalOptions`
     - `PolyglotAccess`
 - Python files are expected on the classpath (`resources/python`).
-During development, you can override the lookup path:
+  During development, override with:
   ```bash
   -Dpolyglot.py-resources.path=/absolute/path/to/python
   ```